Skip to navigation Skip to content

 When telephone contact is unsuccessful, sending an MSP SMS through desktop messaging should be considered (Centrelink customers only).

 The customer must also be notified of the MSP in writing.
-The delivery method is determined by whether the MSP includes face to face service restrictions.

 In some serious cases, police may hand the letter to the customer.
 If this occurs, it must be recorded in the MSP.
-The MSP letter should still be delivered according to the relevant method described below.
+The MSP letter should still be delivered according to the method described below.

 Note: staff/security guards must not exit the premises to hand the letter to the customer.

-Delivery methods
+Delivery method

-Australia Post Priority, Registered Post, person-to-person mail delivery service
+Australia Post Priority mail delivery service

-• partial face to face
+• with write only, full or partial face to face restrictions

-• where a protection order exists
+• where a protection order exists or

-• no servicing restrictions e.g. proactive MSP
+• without servicing restrictions e.g. proactive MSP

 Other customer aggression letters: